 "One of the leading young green movers in the country," Erin addresses influential global leaders at forums like The White House Summit on Environmental Education, Mashable / UN Foundation Social Good Summit, World 50, Sustainable Brands, and One Young World where she serves as US Ambassador.
 Erin was elected to a delegation at the UN Commission on Sustainable Development, named a Young Challenger at Nobel Laureate Yunus’ Global Social Business Summit, honored with the Diller Tikkun Olam Award for outstanding leadership in community service and commitment to improve the world, and given the Natural Products Innovator Award.
 She proudly serves on the Board of Directors for the Captain Planet Foundation and Zioness and advisory boards of Kiss the Ground, IsraAID, Conservation Lands Foundation, SWU Center for Combatting Anti-Semitism, and Birthright.

 After working in disaster response in Haiti, she founded and launched The Schoolbag, a youth education project to provide tools and materials for students in need, as well as initiate active citizenry and environmental stewardship.
 The program reached over 30,000 students in Haiti, in addition to deliveries in East Timor and South Africa.
 This social entrepreneur and community organizer champions civic leadership, conscious living, and environmental stewardship worldwide – writing curriculum for an eco center for Palestinian, Israeli, and Jordanian students, developing recycling infrastructure in Ghana, and telling the stories of Syrian, Iraqi and Afghan refugees in the Mediterranean and Native Americans at Standing Rock while working in solidarity on the ground.
 Since Hurricane Maria, Erin led #ChefsForPuertoRico as COO of the largest feeding program in Puerto Rico — named one of Fast Company’s most innovative companies, for which founder Chef José Andrés was nominated for the Nobel Peace Prize — serving over 3.7 million meals to US citizens in need and now investing in local, sustainable agriculture and food systems islandwide.
-In the face of the current Coronavirus crisis, she is driving her non-profit’s Conscious Kitchen feeding program to serve hot, organic, nutritious meals to students, elders and vulnerable populations across the Marin City and Canal communities in Northern California.
+In the face of Coronavirus, she has been driving her non-profit’s Conscious Kitchen program to transform school food supply chains, source and serve 19+ million organic, nutritious meals to students and vulnerable populations across Northern California.